json-api/json-api/format/index.md

     },
     "relationships": {
       "photographer": {
-        "linkage": { "type": "people", "id": "9" }
+        "data": { "type": "people", "id": "9" }
       }
     }
   }
 }
 ```

-If a relationship is provided in the `links` section of the resource object, its
+If a relationship is provided in the `"relationships"` member of the
-value **MUST** be a relationship object with a `linkage` member.
-The value of this key
+resource object, its value **MUST** be a relationship object with a `"data"`
-represents the linkage the new resource is to have.
+member.
+The value of this key represents the linkage the new resource is to
+have.

 #### Client-Generated IDs <a href="#crud-creating-client-ids" id="crud-creating-client-ids" class="headerlink"></a>